ranjanguddu/Machine-Learning/EVA4/Session-15/ReadMe.md

 ---
 ## Input  to the Model
 ---
-BG and FG_BG Images are 3 chaneel images where as the mask and the depth images are 1 gray-scal image.
+BG and FG_BG Images are 3 chaneel images where as the mask and the depth images are 1-channel (gray-scale) image.
 Below is the preview:

 <img src="./Input_fig.png" />